-These African Presidents have been in power for so long; they have become synonymous with their countries.
+These African Presidents have been in power for so long that they have become synonymous with their countries.

-Under the terms of the Twentieth Amendment, at 12 noon, January 20, 2017, President Barack Obama is no longer President.
-He will pack his bags, and the first family will be flown out of the white house.
+Under the terms of the Twentieth Amendment, at 12 noon, January 20, 2017, President Barack Obama was no longer President.
+He packed his bags, and the first family waved goodbye to the white house.
 Sadly, this is not always the case in Africa.

 Several democratically elected Presidents have attempted to stay in office beyond their tenure, and a few have managed to remain in office beyond their mandate.